 Prior to the publication on the ECB website in the list of eligible marketable assets, national central banks (NCBs) proactively assess the eligibility of the marketable assets.
 The NCB of the country where the asset is admitted to trading on a regulated market or traded on a non-regulated market is responsible for the assessment of the eligibility of the marketable asset.

 The eligibility assessment process only begins once the asset is issued and all the necessary documentation mentioned below is available to the respective NCB.
 Both NCBs and ECB do not confirm the eligibility of an asset prior to its issuance.

 Once the assessment procedure is completed, the marketable asset will be included in the list of eligible marketable assets provided it complies with the ECB’s eligibility criteria.

-In case a marketable asset does not appear on the list of eligible marketable assets, but you believe it should be there, please contact the national central bank of the country in which the asset is admitted to trading on a regulated market or traded on an acceptable non-regulated market.
+In case a marketable asset does not appear on the list of eligible marketable assets, but you believe it should be there, please contact the national central bank of the country in which the asset is admitted to trading on a or traded on an acceptable non-regulated market.
 In this case, the following information could be provided to the responsible NCB in order to facilitate the assessment procedure: